mrkkrp/markkarpov.com/megaparsec/megaparsec-chapter-from-ih.md

 have to use `try` with `sc'`).

 Playing with the final version of our parser is left as an exercise for the reader.
-You can create <<items>> that consist of multiple words and as long as they are line-folded they will be parsed and concatenated with single space between them.
+You can create “items” that consist of multiple words and as long as they are line-folded they will be parsed and concatenated with single space between them.

 ## Writing efficient parsers